-There are plenty of great free WordPress plugins on the market that can assist you with creating a multilingual website.
-However, today we are going to focus on the best plugin choice available: WPML.
-Though a premium plugin, you will see that it quickly pays for itself with its vast array of features.
+There are plenty of great WordPress plugins on the market that can assist you with creating a multilingual website.
+Today we are going to focus on the best plugin choice available: WPML.
+WPML is a premium plugin that quickly pays for itself with its vast array of features.

 That being said, let’s look at how you can create a multilingual website using WPML.